vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Wrap the distributed port group name in single quotes (') on Mac OS and Linux and in double quotes (") on Windows if it includes spaces.
 The descriptive name cannot include spaces.

 <pre>--container-network '<i>distributed port group name</i>':<i>container_network_name</i></pre>

-If the network that you specify in the `container-network` option does not support DHCP, see [Options for Configuring a Non-DHCP Network for Container Traffic](#adv-container-net) in Advanced Options.

 <a name="deployment"></a>
 ## Appliance Deployment Options ##